sriramgaddam1/sriramgaddam1/README.md

 ## About Me

 I am passionate about using my skills in both frontend and backend development to create meaningful and innovative solutions.
-I have experience working with technologies like HTML, CSS, JavaScript, and I enjoy building with frameworks and libraries such as React, Next.js, Node.js, and Tailwind CSS.
+I have experience working with technologies like HTML, CSS, JavaScript, and I enjoy building with frameworks and libraries and in MERN Technologies.

 ## Key Projects